ResidualTransformer: Residual Low-Rank Learning with Weight-Sharing for Transformer Layers: Experiments

 \subsection{Training}

-Baseline models, and models with weight sharing but without residual weights, are trained from scratch (i.e., parameters are randomly initialized) for 350k/200k \footnote{No further improvement is observed if trained with more steps.} steps with Adam optimizer and linearly decaying learning rate on 16/32 GPUs for ASR/ST. When it comes to models with \resformer with residual matrices, they are initialized with the parameters from their weight-sharing-only counterparts, and then trained for the same number of steps as their respective baseline does.
-Compared to training from scratch, initialization in this way empirically benefits the final model performance.
+Baseline models, and models with weight sharing but without residual weights, are trained from scratch (i.e., parameters are randomly initialized) for 350k/200k \footnote{No further improvement is observed if trained with more steps.} steps with Adam optimizer and linearly decaying learning rate on 16/32 GPUs for ASR/ST. When it comes to models with \resformer that include residual matrices, all but the residual weights are initialized with the parameters from their weight-sharing-only counterparts, and then trained for the same number of steps as their respective baseline does.
+Compared to training from scratch, we found that initialization in this way empirically benefits the final model performance.